flimflam-austin/hugo-cms-test/content/quick_reads/20181005-three-things/index.md

       * Friday AM, Senate will vote on cloture (a vote to end debate).
 If passed, Senators can still debate up to 30 hrs before final vote.

-      * Saturday TBD, full Senate will vote on nomination – **51 votes needed to confirm nominee.**
+      * Saturday TBD, full Senate will vote on nomination –**51 votes needed to confirm nominee.**
     _key: card-3-2693af0f-7b44-4950-80a7-909a46a856be
   - order: 3
+    useCheckmark: false
     body: >-
       # WILL KAVANAUGH GET CONFIRMED: